If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 Here is an example that explains the guaranteed renewable feature in more detail.

 Let’s say you buy a 10-year term life insurance policy.
 The policy will list your monthly or annual premium rate over the next 10 years.
-It will also specify the premium rate that you will have to pay should you renew the policy after every 10-year period.
-You get to renew your existing policy at guaranteed rates even if your health has deteriorated significantly since you first took out the policy.
+It will also specify the premium rate that you will have to pay should you extend the policy after every 10-year period.
+You get to extend your existing policy at guaranteed rates even if your health has deteriorated significantly since you first took out the policy.
 That is splendid, right?

 For sure, the guaranteed renewable feature is beneficial in certain situations — but there is a catch.
 You will have to pay a significant amount to renew the policy.